HG6209-ntu/HG6209-ntu.github.io/src/week10.md

 *   [Cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics))

-    K-fold cross validation is a common in NLP:
+    K-fold cross validation is a common practice in NLP:

     > In K-fold cross-validation, the original sample is randomly partitioned into K subsamples.
 Of the K subsamples, a single subsample is retained as